Utilizing Mood-Setting, Illuminating, & Room-Defining Mirrors

 - Arrangement: Try single large mirrors or grouped smaller mirrors for more interest.

 - Functionality: Consider the mirror's purpose.
-In a hallway it can add depth, in the bedroom, it aids in dressing, and in a living room, it can highlight the space.
+In a hallway it can add depth, in the bedroom it aids dressing, and in the living room, it can highlight the space.

 Choosing the Right Style and Shape of Mirror

-Knowing what each mirror brings to a space, how its shape and frame influence the feel of a room, when to use round vs. rectangular mirrors, and why that choice can balance proportions, reflect light, or become a focal point.
+Knowing what each mirror brings to a space, how its shape and frame influence the feel of a room, when to use round vs. rectangular mirrors, and why that choice can balance proportions, reflect light, or become a focal point is key.

 Choosing Size & Shape

 A carefully chosen mirror can become a statement piece or a focal point that ties everything together.
-A well-sized mirror also has this incredible talent for bouncing light around to even the darkest corner, where a room suddenly feels brighter and more alive.
-From the classic rectangular, arched mirrors, elegant oval, quirky egg-shaped, and even the daringly asymmetrical designs, mirrors come in a mesmerizing array of shapes and sizes.
-Like a big, bold piece of art that anchors your room, mirrors can create the illusion of more space.
-So, when creativity strikes, whip out that measuring tape and aim for a size that snugly nestles into the area.
+A well-sized mirror also bounces light around to brighten even the darkest corners.
+From classic rectangular and arched mirrors to elegant ovals, quirky egg shapes, and daring asymmetrical designs, mirrors come in an array of styles.
+Like bold artwork, mirrors can anchor your room and create the illusion of more space.
+When choosing, measure your space carefully to find the perfect fit.

 Picking Placement